marcograss/partialzip/README.md

 As you can see the time (and traffic) saved is significant.

-PartialZip only download the required chunks for your file, allowing you to download few MB instead of several GB of the original IPSW.
+PartialZip only downloads the required chunks for your file, allowing you to download a few Mb instead of several Gb of the original IPSW.

 ## Showcases